ourlifeloop/marketing/src/cms/training-faqs/how-do-i-embed-my-display-on-my-website.md

 ---
 question: How do I embed my display on my website?
 answer: >-
-  - On the left-hand side within the blue panel, click on the “Display” button.
+  - On the left-hand side within the blue panel, click on the “Display” feature.

-  - Click on the display you would like to show on your TV.
+  - Click on the display you would like to embed and add to your marketing website.

   - Select Embed Code on the top right hand side